jsnelgro/indeed-candidate-finder/README.md

-# My App
+# Indeed Sample App

 ## Description

-My cool app!
+A sample app for indeed.com.
+Allows searching for users based on skill tags.

 ## Setup